-Gynecology Specialists of Philadelphia**

 Dr. Lee knows that you want to avoid surgery whenever possible, which is why they work with you to explore all other options before considering a hysterectomy.

 If you do need a hysterectomy, they may first evaluate your candidacy for a minimally invasive option.
 Dr. Lee is highly skilled in the following hysterectomy procedures:

 An abdominal hysterectomy is the most common and traditionally-used procedure.
-About 65% of all hysterectomies are performed via the abdomen, but Dr. Lee and Dr. Tang find that most women are candidates for minimally invasive options.
+About 65% of all hysterectomies are performed via the abdomen, but Dr. Lee finds that most women are candidates for minimally invasive options.

 This procedure is an open surgery, meaning that your uterus is removed through a large, five to seven-inch incision along your abdomen.

 TVH avoids a large scar on your abdomen by removing your uterus through a small incision inside your vagina.

 LAVH is similar to TVH because Dr. Lee removes your uterus through a small incision in your vagina.
 The difference is, this procedure also uses a laparoscopic surgical instrument for viewing and treating your pelvic organs.
 The doctors discuss whether LAVH works for your specific needs.

 Both TVH and LAVH offer advantages over abdominal hysterectomies, including: